St. Kliment Ohridski Base: Description

 Personnel and cargo from supply ships are offloaded by Zodiac boats at the southwestern extremity of the beach, 300 m away from the main base facilities.
 A designated helipad site is located on the northern side of the Grand Lagoon.

-St. Kliment Ohridski enjoys the exceptional advantage of several convenient overland routes leading from Bulgarian Beach to a variety of internal and coastal areas of Livingston Island including the Balkan Snowfield, Burdick Ridge and Pliska Ridge, Tangra Mountains and the glaciers Perunika, Huntress, Huron and Kaliakra, and Saedinenie Snowfield.
-The Spanish base Juan Carlos I is situated 2.7 km to the south-southwest, and is reached either by sea or by a 5.5 km route, while the central location of Camp Academia site is 11 km due east in the Tangra Mountains.
+St. Kliment Ohridski is connected by several convenient overland routes leading from Bulgarian Beach to various internal and coastal areas of Livingston Island, including the Balkan Snowfield, Saedinenie Snowfield, Burdick Ridge, Pliska Ridge, Tangra Mountains, and the glaciers Perunika, Huntress, Huron, and Kaliakra.
+The Spanish base Juan Carlos I is situated 2.7 km to the south-southwest and is reached either by sea or by a 5.5 km route, while the central location of Camp Academia is 11 km due east in the Tangra Mountains.

 The base is used by scientists from Bulgaria and other nations for research in the field of geology, biology, glaciology, topography and geographic information.
 St. Kliment Ohridski is visited by cruise ships from Hannah Point, one of the most popular tourist destinations in Antarctica situated but 12 km to the west.
 Lame Dog Hut, the 1988 principal building of the base (the oldest on the island since the renovation of the Spanish base started in 2009) hosts the Livingston Island Museum, a branch of the National Museum of History in Sofia since October 2012.
 The hut and its associated artefacts are considered part of the cultural and historic heritage of the island and Antarctica, designated a Historic Site or Monument of Antarctica.
 Under a joint Bulgarian-Mongolian project, a Monument to the Cyrillic Script was erected on Pesyakov Hill in March 2018.